 We also set aside 4 hours on Thursday afternoon.
 During this time BRIIA's mentors will be at BRIIA and available to meet with you.
 We also bring in technical expertise from the likes of Google and Nvidia.

 Each week is a sprint.
 Sprint goals are set for the following workshop where progress is reviewed.
 We do a lot of pitching and company-building in a short amount of time!

 We assume that some smart people helped you build your prototype and maybe are already working on turning that into a usable product.
-In the application process, we'll want to understand how you are using Artificial Intelligence or the blockchain in the creation of your product.
+In the application process, we'll want to understand how you are using Artificial Intelligence in the creation of your product.
 As a result, you should largely rely on the technical skills on your team - and not BRIIA - to develop your product.
-The workshops and Accelerator program will focus on the company-building and category-building aspects of being an AI or blockchain-powered company.
+The workshops and Accelerator program will focus on the company-building and category-building aspects of being an AI-powered company.
 The program includes:

 - Free Google/Amazon/IBM AI tools and hardware

 - Focused workshops on AI trends, data privacy, cybersecurity as needed

 Admittance to the Accelerator Program is by application only.
 If admitted, there is no out-of-pocket cost to the entrepreneur and team for office space, the 12-week program, or mentoring.
 You will also have full access to all of the in-kind benefits that our partners and sponsors provide to admitted companies.
 We also have community memberships available for your fourth, fifth and nth team member that include physical space in the BRIIA facility.